2017 United States elections: Judicial

-Ballot Questions
+Ballot measures

 Puerto Rican status referendum

 A referendum regarding the political status of Puerto Rico was held on June 11.
 Puerto Rican voters were asked whether they prefer statehood, independence/free association, or maintain the current U.S. territorial status.
 This was the fifth such plebiscite overall, and the first one since 2012.
 Because there were almost 500,000 blank ballots in that 2012 referendum, creating confusion as to the voters' true desire, Congress decided to ignore that vote and then subsequently allocated funds for holding this 2017 one.
 97% of the voters chose statehood in the referendum, though turnout was only at 23%.

 Constitutional Convention of New York

 Under the provisions of the New York Constitution, every twenty years the state is required to place before the voters a proposal to hold a constitutional convention to be held the following year, with any suggested amendments being voted on in the year after that.
 Therefore, in November 2017 a proposal was placed on the ballot for a 2018 convention, with any amendments to be voted on in 2019.
 On this vote, over 80% voted against a constitutional convention.